thien0247/esp32-ntrip-DUO/README.md

 ## Help
-It can be compiled using ESP-IDF 4.1.
+Now It can be compiled using ESP-IDF 5.4. (with some depreciation comments)

 To install the latest firmware use ESPHome web Flasher https://web.esphome.io/